jp917/odin-recipes/README.md

 ### Iteration 2: Recipe Page
 Create a recipes directory and add a new HTML file to it named after a recipe (e.g., lasagna.html).
 Add an h1 heading with the name of the recipe as its content.

-In the index.html file, add a link to the new recipe page using an anchor tag (<a>) with the href attribute set to recipes/recipename.html (e.g., <a href="recipes/lasagna.html">Lasagna</a>).
+In the index.html file, add a link to the new recipe page using an anchor tag with the href attribute set to recipes/recipename.html.

 ### Iteration 3: Recipe Page Content
 Add the following content to the recipe page: